 - Section 340B Drug Manufacturer Audits

 - Grant Fraud

 - Whistleblower Matters

 - Third Party Payer Audits and Legal Action

-A physician, other healthcare providers, or healthcare business owner may be contacted by Federal or state law enforcement, or a contractor acting on their behalf, at a time when counsel has not been retained.
+A medical practice, physician, other healthcare providers, or healthcare business owner may be contacted by federal or state law enforcement, or a contractor acting on their behalf, at a time when counsel has not been retained.
 Because ensuring communications will necessarily have critical implications as part of a government investigation, often it is imperative that qualified legal counsel is consulted before any communications with law enforcement.
 Many healthcare providers have been prosecuted for statements made during investigations before retaining counsel, in addition to (and, sometimes, rather than) the underlying matter investigated.
-For this reason, when a physician, other healthcare providers, or healthcare business owner receives a letter or call indicating a desire by law enforcement to make an inquiry, the next call should be to his or her attorney.
+For this reason, when a physician, other healthcare providers, or healthcare business owner receives a letter or call indicating a desire by law enforcement to make an inquiry, the next call should be to his or her health law attorney.

 Fraud and Abuse: A National Crisis

 For many years, healthcare fraud and abuse have been a national crisis that affects every taxpayer.
 National data indicates that, annually, billions of dollars are lost as a result of various types of fraud and abuse, including the following categories of fraud and abuse by providers:

 - Charging more for services than allowed by law (“upcoding”)